ddelong/ddelong.github.io/_posts/2005-06-28-itunes-49-with-podcasting-has-arrived.md

 categories:
   - Apple
 ---
 I woke up this morning and was alerted to the availability of the much discussed 4.9.
-Really, it&#8217;s the most feature-rich update to iTunes I can remember since version 4 debuted with the iTunes Music Store capability.
+Really, it's the most feature-rich update to iTunes I can remember since version 4 debuted with the iTunes Music Store capability.
 Every release since has been pretty lackluster.

-iTunes 4.8 added the capability to play music videos, but really, there haven&#8217;t been any really compelling new features added, in my opinion.
-I&#8217;ll be taking screenshots later as well as reviewing how I&#8217;ll be using it.
+iTunes 4.8 added the capability to play music videos, but really, there haven't been any really compelling new features added, in my opinion.
+I'll be taking screenshots later as well as reviewing how I'll be using it.
 Really, this should have been iTunes 5.0, but maybe Apple has some other **really** compelling feature(s) to add beyong this, but I doubt it.
-Here&#8217;s a breakdown of what iTunes has added starting with iTunes 4.0. <!--more-->
+Here's a breakdown of what iTunes has added starting with iTunes 4.0. <!--more-->

 ### 4.0